 For example, if you use a popular hashtag for your home state it may lead you to connect with local buyers.
 Want to contribute to a popular design prompt on Instagram?
 Using the associated hashtag will allow more people to see your work.

 Some of the most commonly used hashtags to include in your Spoonflower posts are:

-#spoonflowerdesigner This one is a great way to network with other designers because the community is everything!
+- #spoonflowerdesigner This one is a great way to network with other artists and designers because the community is everything!

 Don’t underestimate this important step!
 If you’re sharing a new pattern design, share the concept behind it or why you chose a particular color palette, or even what product you’d love to see your pattern on.
 Again, shoppers love to know the story behind the design.
 See how Spoonflower Maker Yeah Baby Goods grew her Instagram following to over 50k in six months by changing her caption strategy.

 Whether through commenting on other people’s posts or replying to comments left on your posts, use more than five words in comments to boost the algorithm.
 Overall, try to project your personality behind the patterns you create.
 It’s a social platform and people are trying to forge connections.

 They are fast becoming just as important or even more important than the main feed images.
 Show a behind-the-scenes glimpse into your daily life—whether that’s the inspiration behind a new design or even the flowers that are growing in your garden.
 It helps people feel you’re more accessible, and it’s gone in 24 hours so you don’t have to overthink it.

 How to Use Overlays to Promote Your Shop During a Spoonflower Sale